openstack-charmers/zaza/doc/source/runningcharmtests.rst

 In addition to the specified bundle the overlay template directory will be searched for a corresponding template (\<bundle\_name\>.j2).
-If one is found then the overlay will be rendered using environment variables a specific set of environment variables as conext.
+If one is found then the overlay will be rendered using environment variables a specific set of environment variables as context.
 Currently these are:

  * FIP\_RANGE
  * GATEWAY